 Megan Kirkpatrick, Senior Manager

-Ms. Kirkpatrick guides the work of the program team and supports school district engagement, advocacy, and research initiatives.
+Megan Kirkpatrick guides the work of the program team and supports school district engagement, advocacy, and research initiatives.
 She also serves as a school district liaison, connecting educators to resources for achieving their strategic goals for arts education.
-Previously, Ms. Kirkpatrick was education director at Broadway’s Roundabout Theatre Company where she directed in-school arts education residency and partnership programs, launched a new school partnership model to open three New York City high schools, and created professional development for artists and teachers.
+Previously, Megan was education director at Broadway’s Roundabout Theatre Company where she directed in-school arts education residency and partnership programs, launched a new school partnership model to open three New York City high schools, and created professional development for artists and teachers.

 Gillian McCarthy, Program Manager

-Ms. McCarthy guides the Arts Education Innovation Lab, stakeholder convenings for the arts provider and school district networks, as well school district enrollment in the Arts Ed Collective.
-She also serves as a school district liaison, connecting educators to resources for achieving their strategic goals for arts education.
-Previously, she was associate director of professional development at Inner-City Arts where she implemented creativity and arts programs for teachers, teaching artists, and graduate students.
-Ms. McCarthy served as the national manager for WebPlay, an internet-integrated theatre program, and wrote a comprehensive theatre curriculum for 24th Street Theatre.
+Gillian McCarthy guides the Arts Education Innovation Lab, stakeholder convenings for the arts provider and school district networks, and school district enrollment in the Arts Ed Collective.
+In addition, she serves as a school district liaison, connecting educators to resources for achieving their strategic goals for arts education.
+Previously, she was Associate Director of Professional Development at Inner-City Arts where she implemented creativity and arts programs for teachers, teaching artists, and graduate students.
+Gillian also served as the national manager for WebPlay, a web-integrated theatre program, and developed a comprehensive theatre curriculum for 24th STreet Theatre.

 Keelia Postlethwaite Stinnett, Program Manager

-Ms. Postlethwaite guides the school district grants program, online directories of arts providers, and supports the Juvenile Justice initiatives.
+Keelia Postlethwaite Stinnett guides the school district grants program for over 40 school districts each year.
 She also serves as a school district liaison, connecting educators to resources for achieving their strategic goals for arts education.
-Previously, Ms. Postlethwaite worked in marketing and graphic design at JRB Art at the Elms, Oklahoma City and at the University of Oklahoma, Norman
+Previously, Keelia worked in marketing and graphic design at JRB Art at the Elms, Oklahoma City and at the University of Oklahoma, Norman.